tommen23/TouchSelfie/README.md

-# Thanks to an *amazing* pull request from @laurentalacoque we now have a ton of new features!

-Download and check them out!

-# News!
-Now fully compatible with Google Photos API

-Original version of TouchSelfie was based on the, now deprecated, PICASA web API.
-The Picasa Web API is discontinued since January 2019.
-This version of TouchSelfie handles the new API with the following conditions:

 - You must enable 'Google Photos API' (and 'Gmail' if you want the 'send email' feature) on your [google developers console](https://console.developers.google.com).
 [See this article](https://github.com/laurentalacoque/TouchSelfie-extended/wiki/CreateGoogleProject) for help configuring your Google project and downloading your credentials file.
 - You must download your app secret file to the following file : `scripts/google_client_id.json`
 - You must relaunch the setup

-### Difference with previous Picasa Web API

-- This new API is safer and better for your privacy!
-  - TouchSelfie only asks for the minimum amount of permission: it can only **append** photos and albums and only can access to items created by the application.
-This way, it makes it impossible for TouchSelfie to access informations or photos that you uploaded yourself
-- This means that you can't select any album of your photo library, but your MUST create an album using the `setup.py` script.
-For this, just use the `Select Album` button and choose the `<Create new>` entry.
-(If you prefer to upload your photos in your photos library instead of an album as your camera does, just select `<No Album>` instead).
-Once your album is created, it will be populated with a random color square: don't remove it, otherwise this will delete the album)

 # TouchSelfie
 Open Source Photobooth forked and improved from [wyolum/TouchSelfie](https://github.com/wyolum/TouchSelfie)

-For hardware construction, see [Make Magazine article](https://makezine.com/projects/raspberry-pi-photo-booth/)

 ## Take a shortcut:
 - [Installation](#install)